 People tend to forget that kids are aware of what’s happening in the household and are ready to help.
 Even if you try to keep most of the “heavy stuff” out of their world, they still know what’s going on ‘so keeping secrets from them doesn’t make sense.
 Not to mention that they’re probably feeling helpless and having your kids contribute could actually help them feel better.
 If your kids are teenagers and old enough to assist you, you can assign them tasks that’ll make caring for your elderly parents a lot easier.
 On the other hand, in case your kids are still too young to help, make sure you at least foster open communication and have them talk to you about anything they want to know about their grandma or grandpa.
 The more communicative your family is, the more connected it will remain even during the toughest times.

 Care for yourself

 You probably know how in pre-flight safety demonstration they say you should always put your own oxygen mask first and then make sure everyone else around you has put on theirs?
 Have this metaphor in mind and you’ll actually be able to provide your kids and elderly parents with better support.
 Think of it like this – if you suffer a serious injury or something else happens to you, it’ll only make it more difficult to those around you to look after your kids and parents.
-Therefore, make sure you don’t forget about your own well-being and remain healthy and balanced through this journey.
+Therefore, make sure you [consider a supplemental health benefits plan to help you stay on top of your own health needs and] don’t forget about your own well-being and remain healthy and balanced through this journey.
 We recommend always finding a way to take at least 5 or 10 minutes to get some rest, even on your busiest days.
 Maintain a healthy diet, work out whenever possible, get enough quality sleep and only then will you be able to provide your loved ones with the care they need.

 Over to you